Upcoming CPD Courses

 Cancellation Policy

 Fees are non-refundable.
-However, if you cancel 4 weeks or more prior to a course you can transfer your booking to another of our courses.
-Whilst we fully appreciate that life often happens last minute, we need time to be able to try and sell your space to another delegate, so we cannot simply transfer you to another course.
+If you cancel 4 weeks or more prior to a course you can transfer your booking to another of our courses.
 If you cancel late we do offer you the option to re-book another course within the next 12 months at half price.

 Running training courses is administratively hard work.
 We know that for most training organisations if you cancel you simply lose your fee completely, and many also charge a fee for amending bookings.
-We take the view that our policy is the fairest way of doing things, and whilst we realise not everyone will agree with us we have to have a plan & policy in place, which we hope people will understand and accept.
+We feel our policy is the fairest way of doing things, and whilst we realise not everyone will agree with us we have to have a plan & policy in place, which we hope people will understand and accept.

 Get in touch